 * Answer again and again and then again.
 Be patient.

+* Work on your own definitions.
 It is okay to say, "I don't know but will find out for you."

 * Be surprisable.
 Be open to being confronted by the wisdom of a child.

 Some common words and some definitions: